 In December 2003, the Financial Accounting Standards Board (FASB or the "Board") issued FASB Interpretation No. 46 (revised December 2003), Consolidation of Variable Interest Entities (FIN 46R), to address certain implementation issues.
 FIN 46R varies significantly from FASB Interpretation No. 46, Consolidation of Variable Interest Entities ("VIE") (FIN 46), which it supersedes.
 FIN 46R requires the application of either FIN 46 or FIN 46R by "Public Entities" to all Special Purpose Entities ("SPEs") at the end of the first interim or annual reporting period ending after December 15, 2003.
-FIN 46R is applicable to all non-SPEs created prior to February 1, 2003 by Public Entities that are not small business issuers at the end of the first interim or annual reporting period ending after March 15, 2004.
-Effective March 31, 2004, the Company adopted FIN 46R for VIE's formed prior to February 1, 2003.
+FIN 46R is applicable to all non-SPEs created prior to February 1, 2003 by Public Entities that are not small business issuers at the end of the first interim or annual reporting period ending after December 15, 2003.
+FIN 46R for VIE's formed prior to February 1, 2003.
 The Company had determined that Scandasystems, a related party, qualified as a variable interest entity and the Company consolidated Scandasystems beginning with the quarter ended March 31, 2004.
 Due to the fact that the Company had no long-term contractual commitments or guarantees, the maximum exposure to loss was insignificant.

 The Company has determined that the conditions that applied in the past giving rise to the application of FIN 46R to the relationship between the Company and Scandasystems no longer apply.
-Therefore, effective with quarter ended March 31, 2008, Scandasystems balances will no longer be consolidated with the Company's financial results and balances.
+Therefore, effective with quarter ended March 31, 2008, Scandasystems balances were no longer consolidated with the Company's financial results and balances.